The Footsteps of Jesus

 and minute, are altogether unknown.
 It is not a greater act of condescension

-in God to number the hairs of our head, than it is for Him to number the
+in God to number the hairs of our head, than it is for Him to number

-on a level with the smallest atom.
-This doctrine is clearly taught in the
+This doctrine is clearly taught in the volume of

-innumerable worlds which are scattered through the immensity of space—this
+innumerable worlds which are scattered through the immensity of space — this

 great, adorable, incomprehensible Being, regards with tender compassion the